angelayang2018/angelayang2018.github.io/README.md

 ## Future Goals

-I am committed to keeping my portfolio website dynamic and reflective of my evolving skills and experiences.
-I also value feedback from visitors.
-Based on your input and suggestions, I'll make improvements to enhance the overall usability and content presentation.
+I am committed to keeping my portfolio website updated.
+Please let me know if anything is broken or needs to be updated.
 Send me a message through LinkedIn (https://www.linkedin.com/in/angela-yangg/) or email (angela.yang146@gmail.com)!